imcakeu/vanillagallery/README.md

 # Vanilla Gallery
-## A JavaScript/NodeJS photo gallery website with PostgreSQL support
+A JavaScript/NodeJS photo gallery website with PostgreSQL support
-Vanilla Gallery is a website that can be used as a photography portfolio.
 > This was my final project for my Web Development and Databases course in my 1st year of Computer Science at the University of Bordeaux.

 ## Features